 Simple Steps you can Do to Prevent Google’s Third-Party Apps from Reading your Emails

-In order to not fall victim to this type of marketing ploy, it is a good habit to always read through the term and conditions provided by an app which requests access to your account (if any).
+In order to not fall victim to this type of marketing ploy, it is a good habit to always read through the term and conditions provided by an app that requests access to your account (if any).
 If there’s something that you’re not sure of, better opt out of the deal and spare your account from prying eyes and unprecedented access to your private and sensitive information online.

 How to Secure your Google Account